Discover folk - the CRM for people-powered businesses

 1. Define your requirements

-When selecting the best CRM for engineering firms, it's crucial to identify the key features that align with your business needs.
-Look for functionalities such as project management, client tracking, and integration with engineering software.
-Ensure the CRM supports task automation, document management, and offers robust reporting capabilities to streamline your operations.
-Use this list of key features to get started.
+When selecting the best CRM for mid-sized engineering firms, it's crucial to identify key features that align with your team's collaborative needs.
+Look for functionalities such as multi-user project management, comprehensive client tracking, and seamless integration with engineering software your 20-50 person team already uses.
+Ensure the CRM supports task automation across departments, collaborative document management, and offers robust reporting capabilities that provide insights into your growing operations.

 Key features of a CRM for engineering firms

-- Reporting & forecasting: Provides essential data analysis and predictive insights for better planning.
+- Reporting & forecasting: Provides essential data analysis and predictive insights for better strategic planning across your growing firm.

 2. Budget considerations

-Balancing cost and return on investment is essential when choosing a CRM.
-While some platforms may seem expensive upfront, consider the long-term savings and efficiency gains they offer.
-Look for scalable solutions that can grow with your firm, ensuring you get the best value for your investment without compromising on essential features.
+Balancing cost and return on investment is crucial for teams of 20-50 people.
+While some platforms may seem expensive upfront, consider the long-term savings and efficiency gains they offer for your entire team.
+Look for scalable solutions that can accommodate your current team size while supporting future growth, ensuring you get the best value without compromising on essential collaborative features.

 3. Selection Process

-Researching and selecting the right CRM vendor involves a lot of work.
-Start by reading reviews and testimonials from other engineering firms.
-Request demos and engage with sales representatives to understand the platform's capabilities.
-Ensure the vendor offers strong customer support and training resources to help your team get up to speed quickly.
+Researching and selecting the right CRM vendor for your mid-sized engineering firm requires thorough evaluation.
+Start by reading reviews from other engineering firms of similar size.
+Request demos that include multiple team members and engage with sales representatives to understand how the platform scales for 20-50 users.
+Ensure the vendor offers strong customer support and comprehensive training resources to help your entire team adopt the system effectively.

 4. Get a demo

-Trialing and comparing different CRM platforms is vital for making an informed decision.
-Take advantage of free trials to assess usability and functionality.
-Involve key stakeholders in the evaluation process, and gather feedback from your team to ensure the CRM meets your firm's specific needs.
-Ultimately, choose a CRM that enhances your project management, client relationships, and overall operational efficiency.
+Trialing and comparing different CRM platforms is vital for making an informed decision for your team.
+Take advantage of free trials to assess usability and functionality with multiple users.
+Involve key stakeholders from different departments in the evaluation process, and gather feedback from various team members to ensure the CRM meets your firm's specific collaborative needs.
+Ultimately, choose a CRM that enhances your project management, client relationships, and overall operational efficiency across your 20-50 person team.
 Get started with a demo of folk here.

 3 tips for Implementing a CRM